semantic memory

 Solution

-Semantic Memory implements a hierarchical chunking pipeline (Document → Section → Paragraph) with semantic boundary detection.
-Hybrid search combines keyword and vector approaches for optimal retrieval.
+Semantic Memory implements hierarchical chunking (Document → Section → Paragraph) with semantic boundary detection.
+Each chunk preserves its position in the document hierarchy.
+Hybrid search combines semantic, keyword, and graph traversal for optimal retrieval.

 Key Features